100 Million Americans Carry Medical Debt (2026)

 What makes healthcare distress different from other cost pressures is the pipeline.
 It runs through four stages, each one measurable.
 Healthcare costs outpace income growth, squeezing household budgets.
 The Medicaid unwinding strips insurance coverage from millions who had it during the pandemic.
 An uninsured or underinsured household faces a medical event — a surgery, an ER visit, a chronic condition diagnosis.
 The resulting bill enters collections, damages credit, and can trigger bankruptcy for a household with no remaining financial cushion.

 Each stage is measurable.
 Healthcare CPI tracks stage one.
 Medicaid enrollment tracks stage two.
 CFPB complaint data tracks stage three.
 Bankruptcy filings track stage four.
-The ADI's design captures this cascade: Cost Pressure feeds Buffer Depletion, which leads Debt Stress by 9 quarters.
+The ADI's design captures this cascade through the Safety Net & Buffer domain and debt-stress indicators, linked historically by 9 quarters.

-Explore bankruptcy statistics — where the pipeline ends →
+Explore bankruptcy statistics — where the pipeline ends →Data Sources and Methodology

 BLS Consumer Price Index — Medical Care